Last update: 01.14.2019

 We love seeing VPN companies based in places like Seychelles and not just because we dream of going snorkeling on those beaches!
 Offshore countries are the perfect place for VPN companies to register their business because they are far away from the prying eyes of data-hungry intelligence agencies and others who would violate your privacy.

-As mentioned above, this VPN allows you to choose between OpenVPN or L2TP/IPSec.
+As mentioned above, this VPN allows you to choose between OpenVPN (TCP and UDP) or L2TP/IPSec.
 OpenVPN is widely considered the industry standard and, thanks to being open source software, is constantly being improved.
 It also uses the Advanced Encryption Standard (AES) encryption with a 256-bit key.

 Additionally, Anonymous VPN has a kill switch.
 This kills your internet when you get disconnected from the VPN server.
 Any online activity when not connected to the VPN network will reveal your real IP address.